miouge/manga-java-tools/README.md

 GeneratePDF : will be used to repack into one or multiple PDF files the cropped images

-Sequencer : is just a loop to repeat a process on multiple manga volumes ( like running Stat module on every volume)

 ### Development/Running environnement :

 Java 8 + eclipse Java 2021-03 or greater